St0lenThunda/spiritual-gifts-docs/walkthroughs/2025-12-30-member-multi-select.md

 - **Multi-Select**: Added a checkbox column to `MemberDataTable` with "Select All" functionality.
 - **Bulk Approval**: Implemented `POST /organizations/members/bulk-approve` to approve multiple pending members with tier limit enforcement.
 - **Bulk Rejection**: Implemented `POST /organizations/members/bulk-reject` to remove multiple members from the organization.
+- **Member Role Editing**: Fixed a bug where saving a member's role was failing due to a missing store export and backend schema mismatch.
 - **Localized UI**: Added localized strings for bulk actions in English, Spanish, French, and Russian.
 - **TypeScript Type Safety**: Added type declaration for the API client to resolve lint errors.

 ## Implementation Details

 ### Backend
-- Added `OrganizationBulkAction` schema to `schemas.py`.
+- Added `OrganizationBulkAction` and `OrganizationMemberUpdate` schemas to `schemas.py`.
-- Implemented bulk endpoints in `organizations.py` with:
+- Implemented bulk endpoints and single member update endpoint in `organizations.py` with:
     - Permission checks (admin only).
     - Tier limit enforcement during bulk approval.
     - Audit logging for each individual action within the batch.